-Haphazard Rating for Rio Lagartos and Las Coloradas: 2 of 5.
-Add two ambulances if you rent a car and drive yourself.
+Haphazard Rating for Río Lagartos and Las Coloradas: 2 of 5.

-To See: Flamingos, crocodiles, assorted shore birds; plus the amazing pink waters of Las Coloradas.
+To See/Do: Boat excursions to see flamingos, crocodiles, assorted shore birds; sport fishing tours; plus the amazing pink waters of Las Coloradas.

-To Eat: Lunch at Rio Lagartos Adventures, overlooking the bay.
+To Eat: Lunch or dinner at Río Lagartos Adventures, overlooking the bay.

-When to Go: The best time of year to see flamingos is breeding season, March – June.
+When to Go: The best time of year to see flamingos in Mexico is breeding season, March – June.
 I went in October and there were around 30-40 flamingos in the bay, with more in the distance at the Las Coloradas salt flats.
-I found one source that said Las Coloradas is at its most pink in March and July-August.
+To see the Las Coloradas lakes at their most pink, I found one source that said to visit in March and July-August.

 There are a few well-down flamingo-watching destinations across the globe:

-- The Renaissance Private Island Hotel in Aruba, but you have to stay at the hotel to use their beach and hang with the birds
+- Aruba: The Renaissance Private Island Hotel, but you have to stay at the hotel to use their beach and hang with the birds

-- Salar de Uyuni in Bolivia, where travelers hope to catch flamingos mirrored against the glass-like surface of the salt flat pools
+- Bolivia: Salar de Uyuni, where travelers hope to catch flamingos mirrored against the glass-like surface of the salt flat pools

-- Celestún Reserve near Mérida, on the western coast of the Yucatán in Mexico
+- Mexico: Celestún Biosphere Reserve near Mérida, on the western coast of the Yucatán

 Getting There: Ruta Flamingo